 - Stashing food in watertight containers or zipped plastic bags keeps melting ice out and prevents juices from meat, poultry and fish from contaminating other foods.
 If you're serving a crowd, divide large portions of food into smaller servings and pack them in shallow containers to help them chill faster and make serving easier.

-- Keeping drinks in the same cooler as food means lots of opening and closing which can quickly lower temperatures.
-Try packing a separate beverage cooler instead.
+- Keeping drinks in the same cooler as food means lots of opening and closing, which can quickly lower the cooler's temperature.
+Instead, try packing a separate beverage cooler.
 Partially freezing bottles, cans and juice boxes prior to packing helps them stay frosty even longer.

 Keep It Cold

-- While you're traveling, keep your cooler inside the car, rather than the hot trunk.
+- While traveling, keep your cooler inside the car rather than in a hot trunk.
 At your destination, find a shady spot for your cooler so it doesn't bake in the sun.
-Covering it with a blanket, tarp or wet towel can also protect it from sweltering temperatures.
-If you're at the beach, bury the bottom in the sand and shade it with an umbrella.
+Covering it with a blanket, tarp or wet towel also can protect a cooler from sweltering temperatures.
+If you're at the beach, bury the bottom of the cooler in the sand and shade it with an umbrella.

 - One of the best ways to keep your food safe is to make sure the temperature inside the cooler is below 40°F. Instead of guessing, tuck an appliance thermometer inside for a foolproof reading.